 The support available for organisations in Wales to introduce a testing scheme includes:

 - on-going guidance and support from initial design phase to delivery

-- provision of Lateral Flow Devices (LFDs) that have been developed in accordance with scientific validation of lateral flow devices for a time-limited period (initially up to June 2021) to enable workplace testing
+- provision of lateral flow tests (LFTs) that have been developed in accordance with scientific validation of lateral flow tests for a time-limited period (initially up to June 2021) to enable workplace testing

 - a clinical standard operating procedure (SOP) and guidebooks for workplace testing that covers:

 - the worker testing journey tailored to suit the need of the workplace for both sites and self-testing